 Breathedreamgo was inspired by my extensive travels in India, and has been the focus since it was launched in 2009.
-I’ve spent more than five years in total travelling the length and breadth of India, living in Delhi and Rishikesh, staying in Yoga ashrams and homestays, visiting UNESCO sites and festivals, going on wildlife and tiger safaris, and much more.
+I’ve spent more than six years in total travelling the length and breadth of India, living in Delhi and Rishikesh, staying in Yoga ashrams and homestays, visiting UNESCO sites and festivals, going on wildlife and tiger safaris, and much more.

 It took three talented people, including photographer extraordinaire Andrew Adams, and a fabulous sari from Nucreation to complete my glamorous Bollywood makeover.